Børre Knudsen: Hymn poet

 Knudsen was a noted hymn poet, and wrote hymn poetry in the traditions of Petter Dass, Thomas Kingo and Grundtvig.
-Some of his hymns were included in the official hymn books of other churches, and he initially refused to have them admitted in the Norwegian hymn book, although two have later been included.
+Some of his hymns were included in the official hymnals of other churches, and although he initially refused to have them admitted in the official Norwegian hymnal, two were later included.

 Knudsen wrote a large amount of hymn poetry, and collections of some of his sermons have been printed in books and booklets.
 His hymns point to Chalcedonian Christology, and to a high interpretation of the sacraments.
-His hymns are mainly edited in Det Hellige Bryllup, (Oslo 1976) Sangverk for Den Norske kirke, (Oslo 1980), and may be found in the Norwegian 1998 Roman Catholic Hymn book as well as in other collections.
+His hymns are mainly edited in Det Hellige Bryllup, (Oslo 1976) Sangverk for Den Norske kirke, (Oslo 1980), and may be found in the Norwegian 1998 Roman Catholic Hymnal as well as in other collections.

 Personal life

 Knudsen married Ragnhild Knudsen (née Iden) in 1964.
 They had five children together.